 Federal Aviation Administration (FAA), Department of Transportation (DOT).

 Notice of proposed rulemaking (NPRM).

-The Federal Aviation Administration (FAA) proposes to adopt a new airworthiness directive (AD) that is applicable to certain Turbomeca Arriel 1B, 1D, 1D1 and 1S1 turboshaft engines.
-This proposal would require initial and repetitive position checks of the gas generator 2nd stage turbine blades on all Turbomeca Arriel 1B, 1D, 1D1 and 1S1 turboshaft engines.
-That AD also currently requires initial and repetitive replacements of 2nd stage turbines on 1B and 1D1 engines only.
+The FAA proposes to supersede an existing airworthiness directive (AD) for certain Turbomeca Arriel 1B, 1D, 1D1, and 1S1 turboshaft engines.
+That AD currently requires initial and repetitive position checks of the gas generator 2nd stage turbine blades on all Turbomeca Arriel 1B, 1D, 1D1, and 1S1 turboshaft engines.
+That AD also currently requires initial and repetitive replacements of 2nd stage turbines on 1B, 1D, and 1D1 engines only.
 This proposed AD would require adding a 3,000 hour life limit to Arriel 1B 2nd Stage Turbine Blades.
 This proposed AD results from reports of failures of second stage blades.
 We are proposing this AD to prevent failures of the 2nd stage turbine blades, which could result in uncommanded in-flight engine shutdown, and subsequent forced autorotation landing or accident.

 Use one of the following addresses to comment on this proposed AD.